Updated August 2017

-Battery charging via generator is often slow and shallow or barely work at all.
+Battery charging via generator is often slow and shallow or barely works at all.
 This article shows just why, and how to find and fix the causes.

 Charging via generator 12 volt output

-In many a campground, generators plug away most of a day, vainly attempting to charge an RV battery.
+In many a campground, generators plug away all day, vainly attempting to charge an RV battery.
 You can do it successfully if you know how and why.

-Most small generators have a 12 volt dc output socket possibly marked ‘Battery Charging’.
+Most small generators have a 12 volt dc output socket possibly even marked ‘Battery Charging’.
 This output is really intended to run small 12 volt dc devices without a battery.
-Their output on light loads is about 13.6 volts.
+The output on light loads is about 13.6 volts.
 That voltage is not regulated.
 It can and does drop to 12.6 volts or less.
-Its usual maximum is only 8 amps.
+Its usual maximum current is only 8 amps.

-Such output may charge a flat 100 amp hour battery to 40% or so within 6-8 hours.
-But that’s about it.
+Such low voltage may charge a flat 100 amp hour battery to 40% or so within 6-8 hours.
+But that’s about all.
 From thereon charging virtually ceases.
-That nominally 12 volt output is not nearly enough for battery charging.
+That voltage and current output is not nearly enough for battery charging fully or speedily.

-Successful battery charging via a 230 volt generator is feasible.
-It need a multi-stage 230 volt ac battery charger run from that 230 volt output.
+Successful battery charging via a 230 volt generator is nevertheless feasible.
+What is needed is a high quality multi-stage 230 volt ac battery charger run from the generator’s 230 volt output.